ClydeDz/clydedz/README.md

 ### Hi there 👋

 I'm Clyde D'Souza.
-I'm a software developer by profession.
+I'm a software engineer by profession.
 I've also written a children's bedtime storybook.
 Here are some links that you might find useful.

 - ✍ [Medium](https://medium.com/@clydedz)
 - 👨‍🏫 [Skillshare](https://www.skillshare.com/r/user/clydedsouza)